 Migrate Virtual Machines

 This topic contains information about migrating and moving virtual machines within and across pools and standalone servers.
 Migrating a VM refers to the operation of moving a running or a suspended VM to a different server or a pool.
 Whereas, moving a VM refers to the act of moving a VM that is shut down.
-For information about migrating running or suspended VMs, see the section About VM Migration with XenMotion and Storage XenMotion.
-For information about moving VMs that are shut down, see the section Move VMs.

 About VM Migration with XenMotion and Storage XenMotion